Compare Car Insurance Ireland

 What do I do if I am involved in an accident?

 You will have to report the incident to the Gardai immediately.
 Take a note of the other vehicles registration number.
 Remember to exchange names, addresses, insurance policy number, driving licence details and the names of any witnesses to the accident.
 If you have a smart phone or camera take pictures for your own records should the insurance company or Gardai require them.
-Notify the insurance company as soon as possible and disclose all details of the accident.
+Notify the car insurance company as soon as possible and disclose all details of the accident.
 If you receive third party correspondence, all letters and notices must be sent directly to the insurance company.
 It is advised that you do not enter into talks or return correspondence until first talking to your insurance company.

 What do I need to do if my car is stolen?

-You need to contact both the insurance company and the Gardai as soon as possible with full details.
+You need to contact both the car insurance company and the Gardai as soon as possible with full details.

 If my keys are in the ignition and my car is stolen am I covered?